 To ensure that your translation reads correctly, some knowledge of slang, idioms, technical jargon, and cultural variations is necessary.

 Also, please note that finding consistent work can be difficult because many translation jobs for books and other written materials are one-time engagements.

 You can set up an Upwork profile and respond to anyone seeking a translator.
-You can also post gigs on Fiverr to attract clients, but translation services connect translators with clients.
+You can also post gigs on Fiverr and Flexjobs to attract clients, but translation services connect translators with clients.